 4. Click 'Create Shared Assessment'.

 5. Check the settings you wish to apply for all assessment users.
-Note that teachers will not be able to edit these settings.
 Click here to read more about each of the options in assignment settings.

 Option 1: Share Directly with Teachers